Soccer-Blatter says 'fair play' to Suarez after bite apology

-RIO DE JANEIRO FIFA President Sepp Blatter praised Uruguay striker Luis Suarez on Wednesday after he apologized for biting an Italian defender during the World Cup.
+RIO DE JANEIRO, July 2 FIFA President Sepp Blatter praised Uruguay striker Luis Suarez on Wednesday after he apologised for biting an Italian defender during the World Cup.

 Suarez was banned for nine competitive internationals and cannot take part in any soccer activities for four months after he sank his teeth into the shoulder of Giorgio Chiellini during Uruguay's 1-0 defeat of the Italians on June 24.

-It took the forward nearly a week to confess that he had bitten his opponent, after protesting his innocence when the furor surrounding the incident first broke.
+It took the forward nearly a week to confess that he had bitten his opponent, after protesting his innocence when the furore surrounding the incident first broke.

 "He said 'I'm sorry' to the soccer family, and that's fair play too," Blatter told reporters at an event in Rio de Janeiro.